JulianOzelRose/TRIII-SaveEdit/README.md

 ```

 ## Offset tables
-Aside from Level Name and Save Number, the save file offsets differ on every level.
-In general, the offsets for Small Medipack
+Aside from the level name and save number, the save file offsets differ on every level.
+The offsets for small medipack
-and Large Medipack are 1 byte away.
-Flares is usually 2 bytes away from Large Medipack, and Weapons Config Num is 4 bytes away
+and large medipack are 1 byte away.
+Flares is 2 bytes away from large medipack, and the weapons config number is 4 bytes away
-from Flares.
-Next to the Weapons Config Num at 1 byte away is the Harpoon Gun offset.
-The first ammo variable on these offset
+from flares.
+Next to the weapons config number is the harpoon gun offset.
+The first ammo offset listed on each offset
-tables is considered the base ammo offset, and all subsequent ammo offsets are secondary ammo offsets.
+table is the base ammo offset, and the subsequent ones are secondary ammo offsets.

 #### Jungle ####
 | **Variable**            | **File offset**   |